erickim555/FourVoices/README.md

 ## 1. About

-FourVoices automatically generates correct four-part harmonizations (Soprano, alto, tenor, bass) for any harmonic chord progression.
+FourVoices is an automatic music generator for four-part harmonies (Soprano, alto, tenor, bass).
 May be particularly useful for music theory students, eg for four-part writing homework assignments.